 From my perspective, I’m stressed in quite an unfamiliar way.
-I may be used to the stress of trying to meet a deadline but I don’t necessarily know how to deal with stress coming from the coronavirus outbreak.
+I may be used to the stress of trying to meet a deadline but I don’t necessarily know how to deal with the stress resulting from COVID-19.

 Last year, I had the privilege of speaking to Dr. Eli Puterman, Assistant Professor in the UBC School of Kinesiology and Principal Investigator of the Fitness, Aging, and Stress Lab, about how stress affects our bodies and what we can do to manage it.